ishank-devv/NodeJS-2024/S02/E11-diving-into-the-api-and-express-router/devTinder-backend/ReadMe.md

 - Auth Middleware(userAuth): is needed because we want all( except /signin & /login) the APIs to work after authentication
 - use userSchema methods in user.js to generate jwt token & bcrypt.compare instead in app.js, as it is re-usable, testable etc
 - if this is being used to point to the instance of user, then avoid using arrow function as this doesn't work well with arrow function. where user/this can be Akash or Elon

+S02E11

+- use express.router() to handle( grouped & manage apis effieciently) routing in a proper way